bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/FlowRateRange_3Zz9i0qUKHuO00025QrE$V/Documentation.md

-Possible range of fluid flowrate that can be delivered.
+Allowable range of volume of fluid being pumped against the resistance specified.